ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/clustering/cluster-transactions.markdown

 {PANEL/}

-{PANEL: Debug Cluster Wide Transactions}
+{PANEL: Debug Cluster-Wide Transactions}

-To view the current state of the cluster transactions that are waiting to be completed by all of the database nodes can be found at:
+The current state of the cluster transactions that are waiting to be completed by all of the database nodes can be found at:

 | URL | Type | Permission |
 | --- | --- | --- |